The March Divide | “DISTRACTIONS” SERIES / ANTICIPATION POPS LP | SLOW START RECORDS | OUT NOW

 “‘Distractions’ is something I came up with as a way to continue to release the music I’m working on, between albums,” he explains.
 “The name refers to the fact that when I’m writing and recording these songs, it’s usually a distraction from the things that I feel like I should be doing, like the business part of what I do.
 But at the end of the day, writing and recording is all I ever want to do anyway.”

-The new three-song single “Distractions, Vol. 3” by The March Divide is out April 5th.
-“Distractions, Vol. 2” is out now.
-“Distractions, Vol. 4” is in the works.
-Anticipation Pops, the fourth full-length album by The March Divide is out now, all via Slow Start Records.
+The new two-song single “Distractions, Vol. 4” by The March Divide is out July 26th.
+The first three releases in the series are out now, along with Anticipation Pops, the fourth full-length album by The March Divide.
+All are available via Slow Start Records.
 Look for Jared Putnam out on the road throughout 2019.

 You think we’d know Jared Putnam by now.